daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

   ldz data*2

 What we need now is to find out how much our Assembly code was displaced by the ``avr-gcc`` after it was linked to the C code.
-We then will add this "offset" to the code of our macro ``ldz``, so all addresses will be corrected.
+We then will add this "offset" to the code of our ``ldz`` macro, so all addresses will be corrected.
 This only works because our original assembly code consists of a large binary file.
 If we had multiple assembly files, converted to ``avr-elf32`` and then passed to ``avr-gcc`` for link-editing, we would probably have different offsets for the original code labels.
 So it's important to keep your Legacy Assembly code as a single binary, converted from Intel Hex to ``avr-elf32`` and passed to the ``avr-gcc`` for linking.

 Preparing the ldz macro to consider the offset of the Assembly code
 ===================================================================